Skip to main content

 OSU Ag Research established the research station in 1948 as the Oklahoma Cotton Research Station before changing its name to South Central in the 1970’s.
 The station’s primary focus in its early years was solving problems associated with cotton production, as cotton was the primary commodity crop in the south central region.

-The Cotton Research Station was located 106 miles southwest of the Oklahoma State University campus in the Reddish Prairies Resource Area and included 285 acres of agricultural land and river bottom on the eastern edge of Chickasha.
-Approximately 88 acres of the original station was located in the Washita River overflow bottom, which included 40 acres of river channel and banks.
-The remaining 197 acres were on the terrace bordering the stream bottom.
-The soils on the terrace were used to support field research programs and the overflow areas were used for production of bermudagrass and small grains pastures.
+The Cotton Research Station was located in the Reddish Prairies Resource Area and included 285 acres of agricultural land and river bottom on the eastern edge of Chickasha.
+The overflow areas located in the Washita River bottom were used for production of bermudagrass and small grains pastures, and the soils on the terrace bordering the stream bottom were used to support field research programs.

-The Washita Watershed Research Program of the United States Department of Agriculture operated out of the station from the 1950's to the early 2000’s.
-The program’s objective was to monitor precipitation and runoff events and runoff sediments from drainage channels in the Washita Valley and adjacent areas.
+The Washita Watershed Research Program of the United States Department of Agriculture until the early 2000s, monitoring precipitation and runoff events and sediments from drainage channels in the Washita Valley and adjacent areas.

 Past Research

-For several years after the station was established, the Department of Agricultural Engineering conducted research programs on cotton planting equipment improvement, cultivation, harvesting and storage methods.
+For the first several years, the OSU Department of Agricultural Engineering conducted research programs on cotton planting equipment improvement, cultivation, harvesting and storage methods.
 The department also conducted research on the development and modification of equipment used in forage production and forage packaging.

-Research experiments were originally conducted with dryland production, but a sprinkler irrigation system was added in 1955 and a gated piping system for row irrigation in 1958.
-In 1963, 29 acres of the land was developed for irrigation to accommodate additional research programs.
-At this time, there were 115 acres under irrigation.
+Research was originally conducted with dryland production, but a sprinkler irrigation system was added in 1955 and a gated piping system for row irrigation in 1958.
+After 29 acres of the land was developed for irrigation in 1963, there were 115 acres under irrigation.

-In the 1960’s and 1970’s, additional commodity crops were added to the research mix: small grains, grain and forage sorghums, alfalfa, bermudagrass and soybeans.
+In the 1960s and 1970s, additional commodity crops were added to the research mix: small grains, grain and forage sorghum, alfalfa, bermudagrass and soybeans.
 Weed, insect and disease control programs were also put into place at this time.
 Another research program introduced was plant nutrition needs, which resulted in many soil fertility studies.

 Current Research

-The Betche pasture at Minco was established in 2016 to provide a highly visible location for conducting pasture and hay management demonstrations.
-In its initial year of operation, 20 bales of hay were harvested from the pasture after no fertilizer or herbicide application.
-An annual fertilizer management program takes place at the Betche pasture each year with researchers adjusting nitrogen and fertilizer applications to modify plant communities to be more productive forage species.
+The Betche pasture at Minco was established in 2016 for conducting pasture and hay management demonstrations.
+In its first year, 20 bales of hay were harvested from the pasture after no fertilizer or herbicide application.
+An annual fertilizer management program takes place at the Betche pasture with researchers adjusting nitrogen and fertilizer applications to modify plant communities to be more productive forage species.